kfred/getDataAsync/README.md

 });
 ```

-Next is an example retrieving the same data, but this time as an array, then
+Next is an example retrieving the same data, but this time as an clean array, then
 printing the length of that array to the browser console:

 ```javascript